ServiceWeaver/workshops/02/README.md

 ```
 $ weaver generate .
 $ go run .
-[🐖 🐷 🐽]
+[🐖 🐗 🐷 🐽]
 ```

-The `"pig"` query matches the pig emoji 🐖, the pig face emoji 🐷, and the pig nose emoji 🐽.
+The `"pig"` query matches the pig emoji 🐖, the boar emoji 🐗, the pig face emoji 🐷, and the pig nose emoji 🐽.

 Note that you'll have to run `weaver generate` whenever you add a component, remove a component, or change the interface of a component.
 If your application